Boranes

 A borane is a compound with the formula B_{x}H_{y}R_{z}| although examples include multi-boron derivatives.
+Most of the known group 13 hydrides belong to this class.
 A large family of boron hydride clusters is also known.
 In addition to some applications in organic chemistry, the boranes have attracted much attention as they exhibit structures and bonding that differs strongly from the patterns seen in hydrocarbons.
 Hybrids of boranes and hydrocarbons, the carboranes, are also a well developed class of compounds.

 History

 The development of the chemistry of boranes led to innovations in synthetic methods as well as structure and bonding.
 First, new synthetic techniques were required to handle diborane and many of its derivatives, which are both pyrophoric and volatile.
 Alfred Stock invented the glass vacuum line for this purpose.
 The structure of diborane was correctly predicted in 1943 many years after its discovery.
 Interest in boranes increased during World War II due to the potential of uranium borohydride for enrichment of the uranium isotopes and as a source of hydrogen for inflating weather balloons.
 In the US, a team led by Schlesinger developed the basic chemistry of the anionic boron hydrides and the related aluminium hydrides.
 Schlesinger's work laid the foundation for a host of boron hydride reagents for organic synthesis, most of which were developed by his student Herbert C. Brown.
 Borane-based reagents are now widely used in organic synthesis.
 Brown was awarded the Nobel Prize in Chemistry in 1979 for this work.